 Shorter drifts means more casts, and more casts means you show ascending flies to more fish.
 A guide I know who teaches French nymphing techniques in seminars and to his guiding clients has said, make your cast, count to three, and pick up for a new cast.
 Be ready for a strike immediately as the flies hit the water, and just as you are picking up.

 The rapid fire casting is somewhat similar to Japanese wet fly tenkara fishing.
-In small Japanese mountain streams, anglers are generally fishing upstream, and after stopping their cast with the rod held high (to keep the line off the water), it only takes a very short drift before the rod gets too high to effectively strike, so a new cast is made.
-If you watch videos of Dr. Ishigaki fishing, he seems to often fish to a four count: cast, pulse, pulse, pulse, cast...
+In small Japanese mountain streams, anglers generally fishing upstream.
+After stopping their cast with the rod held high (to keep the line off the water), and raising it to keep the line tight as the flies drift back down, it takes only a very short drift before the rod gets too high to effectively strike.
+When the rod gets so high, a new cast is made.
+If you watch videos of Dr. Ishigaki fishing, he seems to often fish to a four count: cast, pulse, pulse, pulse, cast.
+Masami Sakakibara (Tenkara no Oni) occasionally is faster: cast, pulse, pulse, cast.

 The average dry fly fisherman probably uses a parachute Adams more than any other fly.
 There's nothing wrong with that.
 The long rod and light line, which allows you to keep all but a bit of tippet off the water, provides improved presentation with any dry fly.
 To get the most advantage out of a tenkara rod, though, I think an Elk Hair Caddis is hard to beat.
 With the longest rod the stream will allow, and the lightest line the wind will allow (which should definitely be one of the standard American tenkara techniques), you can cause an Elk Hair Caddis to skate and skitter and bounce in a way that just isn't possible with the 7' 4 weights that other anglers on the stream are using.
 For fishing pocket water, you may find there's nothing better.

 The more I fish soft hackles, the more fish I catch with them (funny how that is).
-As I wrote on my Tenkara Flies page, most of the fish I catch are on either a killer bug or a CDC & Elk.
-Soft hackle flies are climbing up the list, though.
-Most of the traditional Japanese tenkara flies are soft hackles.
-Whether the hackle is "kicked" forward like the sakasa kebari or the pesca alla Valsesiana flies, or slightly swept back like the North Country flies, the soft hackle will pulse when the fly is manipulated.
+Although many of the fish I catch are on either a Killer Bug or a CDC & Elk, soft hackle flies are right up there as well.
+Many of the traditional Japanese tenkara flies are soft hackles.
+Whether the hackle is "kicked" forward like the Sakasa Kebari or the pesca a mosca Valsesiana flies, or slightly swept back like the North Country flies, the soft hackle will pulse when the fly is manipulated.

 As with the ascending nymph or wet fly, the pulsing hackle suggests that whatever it is, it's alive and therefore trout food.
 Fished upstream, the soft hackles suggest either emergers, cripples or drowned duns.
-As you pick up the fly for the next cast, the hackle collapses around the body and the fly assumes a perfect nymph shape.
-When fished on the swing, the hackles also collapse, assuming the shape of a mayfly nymph.
+As you pick up the fly for the next cast, the hackle collapses around the body, the fly assumes a perfect nymph shape and the ascending fly looks like an ascending nymph.
+When fished on the swing, the hackles also collapse, assuming the shape of a mayfly nymph or an immature minnow that ventured into dangerous territory.
 Either way, the pulsing action of a soft hackle fly is virtually identical to the Japanese "invitation" and is one of the American tenkara techniques you really should experiment with.

-Fishing bucktails with a tenkara rod is probably not a technique most American (or more than a handful of Japanese) anglers have tried.
-It has worked for me, however (particularly while tenkara fishing for smallmouth bass).
+Fishing bucktails with a tenkara rod is probably not a technique most American (or more than a handful of Japanese) anglers have tried (or even thought of).
+It has worked for me, though.
 Obviously, with the line tied to the rod tip, you cannot strip in line.
 What you can do, however, is twitch the line in such a way that the bucktail or streamer swims in short jerks.
-By keeping the line off the water and moving the rod first to the left and then to the right, you can swim the bucktail in almost aimless spurts one way and then the other (another thing you can't do with a short rod and heavy line).
+By keeping the line off the water and moving the rod first to the left and then to the right, you can swim the bucktail in almost aimless spurts one way and then the other (another thing you can't do with a fly rod and floating line).

 And buggers?
 Well, the Killer Bugger has turned out to be an excellent fly for fishing with tenkara rods.
 It is small enough, and lightly enough weighted that you can cast one with any tenkara rod.
 And, boy do they catch fish!